 16. Hell Let Loose

 With its tactical and often rather hardcore multiplayer action, Hell Let Loose certainly won’t be for everyone.
-However, those that are willing to take their time will find an incredibly satisfying and rewarding PvP experience.
+However, those who are willing to take their time will find an incredibly satisfying and rewarding PvP experience.

 With sprawling maps and 50v50 action, players will take to the field in squads to fight in iconic battles of the Western, North African, and Eastern Fronts of World War II.
 This setting grounds the action and makes it a very intense experience, as you dodge walls of gunfire, frantically pulling back the bolt on your rifle before lining up another shot.